Dallas Area Rapid Transit: Silver Line

 The Silver Line is a 26 mi commuter rail service that runs between Dallas Fort Worth International Airport and Plano along a former St. Louis Southwestern corridor.
 The line, first proposed as part of DART's original 1983 rail plan, opened to passenger service on October 25, 2025.
+It connects with TEXRail at two locations along the portion of the line where it parallels TEXRail's line near DFW Airport.

 Service operates seven days a week with 30–60 minute headways.
 The Silver Line connects with the DART's Orange, Green, and Red lines providing access to Dallas Love Field, Downtown Dallas via Downtown Carrollton or CityLine/Bush station.

 A-train

 A-train at Downtown Denton Transit Center.

 The A-train is a 21 mi commuter rail service connecting Denton and Lewisville to DART member Carrollton.
 The line is operated by the Denton County Transportation Authority (DCTA) on a former Missouri–Kansas–Texas corridor it leases from DART.

 The A-train connects with DART's at Trinity Mills station, which allows further travel to downtown Dallas.
 Both DART and DCTA sell regional-fare passes which enable travel on both lines.